 Rhodes Travel Guide

 The rest of the relatively large island offers miles of beaches, interesting archaeological sites and natural beauty spots.
-The best beaches are on the east coast, between Faliraki and Lindos.
-Lindos is renowned as a particularly picturesque town that has been designated a protected historic settlement; Faliraki, on the other hand, is a developed resort area bustling with young visitors.
+The best beaches are on the east coast.
+Lindos is especially attractive.
+Faliraki, on the other hand, is a developed resort area, bustling with young visitors.

 Become our Rhodes Travel Expert

 We are looking for contributors for our Rhodes travel guide.
 If you are a local, a regular traveller to Rhodes or a travel professional with time to contribute and answer occasional forum questions, please contact us.